UNITED STATES

 shipped to customers.
 In all cases, judgment is required in estimating these reserves.
 Actual claims for returns could be materially

-We recognize revenue when we satisfy a performance obligation in a contract by transferring control over a product to a customer when product is shipped based on fulfillment by the Company.
-The Company considers fulfillment when it passes all liability at the point of shipping through third party carriers or in-house delivery services.
-Delivery fees are charged to customers and are included in revenue in the accompanying condensed consolidated statements of operations and the costs associated with these deliveries are included in revenues as a third-party delivery service is engaged.
+We recognize revenue when we satisfy a performance obligation in a contract by transferring control over a product to a customer when the product is shipped based on fulfillment by the Company.
+The Company considers fulfillment when it passes all liability at the point of shipping through third party carriers.
 Taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenue-producing transaction, that are collected by us from a customer, are excluded from revenue.
 Shipping and handling costs associated with outbound freight after control over a product has transferred to a customer are accounted for as a fulfillment cost and are included in cost of revenue in the accompanying condensed consolidated statements of operations.

 Cost of Revenue